AmirMakir/type-master-kids/README.md

 ## What is this?

-It's a simple game where kids type words on the screen before time runs out.
+It's a simple gam
+e where kids type words on the screen before time runs out.
 I made it colorful and fun because, honestly, learning to type can be pretty boring otherwise.

 The game has:
 - A tutorial that shows kids where to put their fingers